 PHR’s Asylum Program offers basic and advanced trainings for health professionals to learn how to apply their clinical skills to support asylum applications.
 These all-day trainings are held a minimum of two times each year and often offer continuing education credits for physicians, psychologists, and licensed clinical social workers.
 We require all new network members to attend a training prior to taking on their first case, unless they have relevant forensic experience.

-September 28: Los Angeles Human Rights Initiative (LA) (Details coming soon)
+September 28: Los Angeles Human Rights Initiative (Stay tuned for registration details)

 - Human rights law, asylum law, and the critical role of the health professional and forensic documentation in immigration cases

 - Physical and psychological evidence of torture and other human rights abuses